poseidon/matchbox/Documentation/rkt.md

     git clone https://github.com/coreos/coreos-baremetal.git
     cd coreos-baremetal

 Currently, rkt and the Fedora/RHEL/CentOS SELinux policies aren't supported.
 See the [issue](https://github.com/coreos/rkt/issues/1727) tracking the work and policy changes.
-To test these examples on your laptop, temporarily disable SELinux enforcement if you are comfortable (`sudo setenforce 0`).
+To test these examples on your laptop, set SELinux enforcement to permissive if you are comfortable (`sudo setenforce 0`).
 Enable it again when you are finished.

 Download the CoreOS network boot images to assets/coreos:

     cd coreos-baremetal
     ./scripts/get-coreos

+Define the `metal0` virtual bridge with [CNI](https://github.com/appc/cni).

+    cat > /etc/rkt/net.d/20-metal.conf << EOF
+    {
+      "name": "metal0",
+      "type": "bridge",
+      "bridge": "metal0",
+      "isGateway": true,
+      "ipam": {
+        "type": "host-local",
+        "subnet": "172.15.0.0/16",
+        "routes" : [ { "dst" : "172.15.0.0/16" } ]
+       }
+    }
+    EOF

-Run the config server on an IP which will correspond to the examples and DNS setup.
+Run the config server on `metal0` with the IP address corresponding to the examples (or add DNS).

     sudo rkt --insecure-options=image fetch docker://quay.io/coreos/bootcfg